Josef Müller (politician): Missions to Rome

-Early in the war (1939–1940), Müller made a number of trips to the Vatican under the identity "X".
-He carried correspondence between the German resistance and British intelligence that sought co-operation in a coup to replace Hitler's regime with an anti-Nazi civilian government supported by the German military.
+Early in the war (1939–1940), Müller made a number of trips to the Vatican City under the identity "X".
+He carried correspondence between the German Resistance and British intelligence that sought co-operation in a coup to replace Hitler's regime with an anti-Nazi civilian government supported by the German military.
 The correspondence and related intelligence passed through an intermediary to the hands of Pope Pius XII, who would review it and in turn forward it to Lord Halifax in Britain.
 Dohnanyi summarized the material into a report, containing list of individuals slated to assume roles in a post-coup civilian government.
 Despite Müller's urgings, Dohnanyi failed to destroy this document and during the purges following the failed assassination attempt on Hitler in July 1944, it fell into the hands of the Gestapo, which led to the arrests, trials and executions of many resistance members.

 The Pope's Private Secretary, Robert Leiber, acted as the intermediary for Pius and met with Müller, who visited Rome in 1939 and 1940.
 The Vatican considered Müller to be a representative of Colonel-General Beck and agreed to offer the machinery for mediation between the German Resistance and the Allies.
 Hans Oster, Wilhelm Canaris and Hans von Dohnányi, backed by Beck, told Müller to ask Pius to ascertain whether the British would enter negotiations with the German opposition which wanted to overthrow Hitler.
 The British agreed to negotiate, provided the Vatican could vouch for the opposition's representative.
 Pius, communicating with Britain's Francis d'Arcy Osborne, channelled communications back and forth in secrecy.
 The Vatican agreed to send a letter outlining the basis for peace with England and the participation of the Pope was used to try to persuade senior German Generals Halder and Brauchitsch to act against Hitler.
 Negotiations were tense, with a Western offensive expected, and on the basis that substantive negotiations could only follow the replacement of the Hitler regime.
 The British government had doubts as to the capacity of the conspirators.
 Nevertheless, the resistance were encouraged by the talks, and Muller told Leiber that a coup would occur in February.
 Pius appeared to continue to hope for a coup in Germany into March 1940.
 The negotiations ultimately proved fruitless.
 Hitler's swift victories over France and the Low Countries deflated the will of the German military to resist Hitler.
 Muller was arrested during the Nazis first raid on Military Intelligence in 1943.
 He spent the rest of the war in concentration camps, ending up at Dachau.